catchsudheera/media-server-ansible/README.md

 ```

 Once the installation script completed successfully.
 Visit https://www.<hostname-you-enterted> to visit the dashboard.

+#8 Register the SSL cert against the let's encrypt production servers
+- For the initial setup we registered the domain SSL against the staging servers of Let's Encrypt service.
+This will result
+in a browser complaint stating that your connection is not secure.
+This step in place to avoid let's encrypt service from
+banning you for multiple unsuccessful requests if we got anything wrong in the setup.

+If everything looks good after the first install, (Check logs of `swag` container server on the `media-server` : `docker logs -f swag`)
+set `gv_use_lets_encrypt_staging_server` to `false` and rerun the  `./install.sh` script.

 ## Container Stack operations
 Once the installation is complete, you can use following commands from your host machine to start/stop all apps.